You might be thinking …

 Challenge: repeat the step above, changing the index to get the fourth character (“l”) in the string.

-Indexes don’t have to be positive numbers.
-You can also use negative indexes to get elements from the end of the list.
+Indices don’t have to be positive numbers.
+You can also use negative indices to get elements from the end of the list.
 E.g. the last element in a list would have the index of

 -5 -4 -3 -2 -1 h e l l o